New York No-Fault FAQs by the No-Fault Attorneys at HURT-911®

 The Explanation of Benefits from no-fault is called a denial which is why you continue receiving denials.

 Every time a doctor gets paid, you will receive a denial of no-fault benefits showing how much the doctor was paid and what portion of the bill was denied.
 You are not responsible for the difference.
 See what you are and are not responsible to pay when you see a no-fault doctor.

 If you are denied further medical treatment after you have been examined by the No-Fault doctor, you MUST NOT use the form to file an arbitration to fight the denial.
 If you fight the No-Fault denial either by arbitration or in court, YOU COULD KILL YOUR LAWSUIT.

-Can My No-Fault Denial Be Re-Opened or Reversed?
+Can My No-Fault File or Case Be Re-Opened After a Denial?